Technologicat/unpythonic/doc/macros.md

 #### Differences between ``call/cc`` and certain other language features

  - Unlike **generators**, ``call_cc[]`` allows resuming also multiple times from an earlier checkpoint, even after execution has already proceeded further.
 Generators can be easily built on top of ``call/cc``.
 [Python version](../unpythonic/syntax/test/test_conts_gen.py), [Racket version](https://github.com/Technologicat/python-3-scicomp-intro/blob/master/examples/beyond_python/generator.rkt).
-   - The Python version is a pattern that could be packaged into a macro with MacroPy; the Racket version has been packaged as a macro.
+   - The Python version is a pattern that could be packaged into a macro with `mcpyrate`; the Racket version has been packaged as a macro.
    - Both versions are just demonstrations for teaching purposes.
 In production code, use the language's native functionality.
      - Python's built-in generators have no restriction on where ``yield`` can be placed, and provide better performance.
      - Racket's standard library provides [generators](https://docs.racket-lang.org/reference/Generators.html).